core-wg/senml-spec/draft-jennings-core-senml.md

 Base Time:
 : A base time that is added to the time found in an entry.
-This attribute is optional.
+This attribute is
+    optional.
 This applies to the entries in all Records.
 A Base Time can only be included in the first Record of the array.

 Base Unit:
 : A base unit that is assumed for all entries, unless otherwise indicated.
+This
-This attribute is optional.
+    attribute is optional.
 If a record does not contain a unit value, then the base unit is used otherwise the value of found in the Unit is used.
 Note the Base Unit is not prepended to the Unit.
 This applies to the entries in all Records.
 A Base Unit can only be included in the first object of the array.

 Links:
 : An array of objects that can be used to extent this specification.
+A Links
-A Links element can only be included in the first object of the array.
+    element can only be included in the first object of the array.
+Each object in the Link array is constrained to constrained to being a map of strings to strings where with unique keys.

 Version:
 : Version number of media type format.
 This attribute is optional positive